How Much Does UK Clothing Manufacturing Cost

 Pre-Production Costs: The Budget Line Every Brand Forgets

 Pre-production costs are paid before a single bulk unit is produced.
-They are non-negotiable.
-Most brands budget for them inadequately on their first production run.
+They’re non-negotiable, and most brands budget for them poorly on their first run.

 Mistake 1 — Treating sampling fees as sunk costs to minimise.
-Why it happens: Brands view sampling as an administrative hurdle rather than a technical process.
-Exact fix: Budget £150–£400 per sample round for a UK CMT factory (£25–£50 per hour, 3–8 hours per sample garment).
-Expect a minimum of two rounds — first fit sample and pre-production sample.
-Budget £600–£1,200 for sampling before a single bulk unit is approved.
-For complex or tailored garments, three rounds is normal.
+Brands view sampling as an administrative hurdle rather than a technical process.
+Fix: budget £150–£400 per sample round for a UK CMT factory, working from £25–£50 an hour and 3–8 hours per sample garment.
+As a rule of thumb, samples typically cost two to three times the eventual production price — sampling is development work, with no economy of scale to bring the cost down.
+Expect at least two rounds, a first fit sample and a pre-production sample, and budget £600–£1,200 for sampling before any bulk unit is approved.
+Complex or tailored garments often need three.

 Mistake 2 — Ignoring pattern cutting costs.
-Why it happens: Brands assume the factory includes pattern cutting in the CMT rate.
-Exact fix: Most UK CMT factories require you to supply a production-ready graded pattern.
-Pattern cutting by a professional pattern cutter costs £150–£450 per style depending on complexity.
-Grading across a standard size run (XS–XL, five sizes) adds £60–£200.
-These are per-style costs paid once — but they are real costs that must appear in your pre-production budget.
+Brands assume the factory includes pattern cutting in the CMT rate.
+Fix: most UK CMT factories expect you to supply a production-ready graded pattern.
+A professional pattern cutter charges £150–£450 per style depending on complexity, with grading across a standard five-size run (XS–XL) adding £60–£200.
+These are per-style costs paid once, but they’re real and need to appear in your pre-production budget.

 Mistake 3 — Not accounting for fabric minimum lengths.
-Why it happens: Brands calculate fabric cost based on exactly the metres required.
-Exact fix: Fabric mills sell by the roll or by minimum cut length — typically 30–50 metres minimum.
-If your 150-unit style requires 1.5m per unit (225m total), you are in a manageable position.
-If your 50-unit style requires 1.5m per unit (75m total), you may still need to purchase a 100m minimum cut — paying for 25m of fabric you cannot use.
-Factor wastage (10–15%) and minimum cut lengths into every fabric cost calculation.
+Brands calculate fabric cost based on exactly the metres required.
+Fix: fabric mills sell by the roll or by minimum cut length, typically 30–50 metres.
+If your 150-unit style needs 1.5m per unit (225m total), you’re fine.
+If your 50-unit style needs the same 1.5m per unit (75m total), you may still need to buy a 100m minimum cut — paying for 25m of fabric you can’t use.
+Factor wastage (10–15%) and minimum cut lengths into every fabric calculation.

 Mistake 4 — Forgetting tech pack development.
-Why it happens: Brands submit a reference garment and expect the factory to work from it.
-Exact fix: A professional tech pack costs £200–£600 per style if commissioned from a freelance garment technologist.
-It is not optional for CMT production.
-Without a precise tech pack specifying stitches per inch, seam types, tolerance, and construction sequence, the factory cannot be held accountable to any quality standard.
-Budget this cost explicitly — do not try to absorb it into the CMT rate.
+Brands submit a reference garment and expect the factory to work from it.
+Fix: a professional tech pack costs £200–£600 per style if commissioned from a freelance garment technologist.
+It isn’t optional for CMT production.
+Without a precise tech pack specifying stitches per inch, seam types, tolerance, and construction sequence, the factory can’t be held accountable to any quality standard.
+Budget this explicitly — don’t try to absorb it into the CMT rate.

 Mistake 5 — Underestimating QC costs.
-Why it happens: Brands assume the factory handles quality control as part of the CMT price.
-Exact fix: UK factories will reject defective units within their own production process.
-End-of-line quality control — checking the finished bulk order against your specification — is your responsibility.
-A QC inspection visit costs a day of your time and travel.
-A third-party inspection firm charges £250–£500 per day.
+Brands assume the factory handles quality control as part of the CMT price.
+Fix: UK factories reject defective units within their own production process, but end-of-line quality control — checking the finished bulk order against your specification — is your responsibility.
+A QC inspection visit costs a day of your time and travel; a third-party inspection firm typically charges £250–£500 a day.
 Build one QC cost into every production run budget.

 Pre-Production Cost Summary